 In no particular order, here are 10 considerations as you work through the process.

 1. Category Expertise + Passion.
 We believe that creativity is fueled by knowledge, not stifled by it.
 There’s no replacement for having a deep understanding of, and passion for, a client’s business.
+In this case, healthcare, and all the nuances that come along with it.
 Same goes for audience understanding.
+And in healthcare, there are multiple stakeholders that matter.
 To inspire and move people to action, you need to understand them.
 Not just the obvious things like who they are or how old they are, but why they behave the way they do.
 Armed with this knowledge, this gives an agency the ability to develop powerful insights.
 And great work usually has a smart insight at its core.
 Insight also helps you to think in new ways about the business, new product and service concepts and new angles to address problems.

 2. Fresh Point-of-View.
-We think category knowledge is most potent when combined with imaginative stretch.
-One without the other makes for less courageous and stand-out solutions.
-Big insights and ideas often come from outside the client category.
-The key is to be able to take your knowledge, shake it up and apply it in new ways.
+We think our healthcare category knowledge is most potent when combined with outside category inspiration.
+One without the other makes for less courageous and stand-out solutions, as big insights and ideas often come from outside our immediate healthcare category.
+The key is to be able to take our knowledge, shake it up and apply it in new ways.
 In this way, agencies help their clients become the disruptor rather than the disrupted.
 It’s on us to question everything about the business, paying no homage to sacred cows.

 4. Overarching Brand View & Stewardship.
 It behooves anyone in charge of a brand to choose an agency partner who shares your brand view.
-Do your partners subscribe to the idea of brands as an organizing principle for your organization?
+Do your partners subscribe to the idea of brands as an organizing principle for your healthcare organization?
 If not, then what navigation system do they suggest?
-Along these same lines, you might have multiple specialist agencies in your stable, e.g. digital, SEO, content marketing, etc. However, one agency needs to have a holistic brand understanding, to ensure brand message, tone of voice, design, communications and actions are coherent across services, products and channels in order to continuously build brand equity.
+Along these same lines, you might have multiple specialist agencies in your stable, e.g. digital, SEO, content marketing, etc. However, one agency needs to have a holistic brand understanding, to ensure brand message, tone of voice, design, communications and actions are coherent across the organization, its facilities, service lines and channels in order to continuously build brand equity.